dorcakot/SEQ-ID/README.md

 ```

 ##### Searching BOLD
-BOLD Systems is a database which contains COI sequences.
+BOLD Systems is a database which offers COI sequences search (via public API).
 To look for an identification here, run with command `query` and include chosen database, path to sequence file and optionally name of the file to store results.
 Path to a file with sequence or wildcard path to multiple sequence files can be inputted.
 To list possible databases, run `seq-id list --bold`.

 *Obtaining results:*